Baitur5/reddit_api_elt/README.md

 ## Contributions and Issues
 Contribute or report issues.
 Pull requests are welcome!
 Securely handle sensitive information like API keys and credentials.

+## Where inspiration came from:
+Thanks to this [repo](https://github.com/ABZ-Aaron/Reddit-API-Pipeline) for providing inspiration and clear docs to learn from